snissn/onlyswaps-docusaurus/docs/v2/reference/chains-and-tokens.md

 | Avalanche Fuji | 43113 | Testnet | `0x4cB630aAEA9e152db83A846f4509d83053F21078` | `0x1b0F6cF6f3185872a581BD2B5a738EB52CCd4d76` |
 | Base Sepolia | 84532 | Testnet | `0x4cB630aAEA9e152db83A846f4509d83053F21078` | `0x1b0F6cF6f3185872a581BD2B5a738EB52CCd4d76` |

-*Developers should always reference the `chainConfigs` object exported by `onlyswaps-ui` for the most up-to-date information.
+*Developers should always reference the `chainConfigs` object exported by `ONLYSwaps-ui` for the most up-to-date information.
 Do not hard-code these addresses.*

 ## Supported Tokens